 - Winmail Opener is absolutely free - no nag screens, no ads, no spyware, no time limit.

-- Supports RTF message text extraction.
+- It supports rich message text (RTF) extraction.

-- Allows to operate with embedded attachments via standard system popup menu (Open, Open with, Copy, etc.)
+- Allows to operate with embedded attachments via standard system popup menu commands (Open, Open with, Copy, etc.)

 - Supports command line mode for batch decoding.